unm-hscl/ajthor-vigsiv-HSCC2020/README.md

 [Markdown](https://guides.github.com/features/mastering-markdown/).
 Each folder
-contains a top-level description of the folder contents and the purpose of the code contained inside, each file also contains comments and documentation to describe the code purpose and usasge, and finally a [PDF](docs/documentation.pdf) describing the overall methodology and instructions for the code is provided in the `/docs` directory that should accompany the code.
+contains a top-level description of the folder contents and the purpose of the code contained inside, each file also contains comments and documentation to describe the code purpose and usage, and finally a [PDF](docs/documentation.pdf) describing the overall methodology and instructions for the code is provided in the `/docs` directory that should accompany the code.
 More information and updates can be found on the [GitHub